padogrid/hazelcast-3-app-pado/README.md

 ## Use Case

-This use case introduces Pado for ingesting CSV file contents in the form of `VersioendPortable` objects into a Hazelcast cluster.
+This use case introduces Pado for ingesting CSV file contents in the form of `VersionedPortable` objects into a Hazelcast cluster.

 ![Pado CVS Import Flow](images/app-pado-import.png)